1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

-Peter E. Seley is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher’s Environmental Litigation & Mass Torts Practice Group.
+Peter E. Seley is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher and a member of the Environmental Litigation & Mass Torts Practice Group.
 He is recognized as a leading environmental lawyer in the District of Columbia by Chambers USA: Leading Lawyers for Business.
-Mr. Seley has represented clients handling foreign and domestic environmental matters for more than 20 years, and has been at the forefront of developing jurisprudence in mass tort litigation, expert testimony, and the use of U.S. discovery mechanisms in foreign litigation.
+Mr. Seley has represented clients handling foreign and domestic environmental matters for more than 25 years, and has been at the forefront of developing jurisprudence in mass tort litigation, environmental investigations, international environmental disputes, and the use of U.S. discovery mechanisms in foreign litigation.

 Mr. Seley is a Vice Chair of the ABA SEER Committee on Environmental Litigation and Toxic Torts and was recognized in the National Law Journal’s first edition of Energy & Environmental Trailblazers as one of the leading legal innovators on energy and environmental issues.

-One of Mr. Seley’s recent cases, featured in multiple articles in legal trade publications and on 60 Minutes, involves a fraudulently obtained $19 billion judgment against Chevron for alleged environmental damages associated with oil production in the Oriente region of Ecuador.
+One of Mr. Seley’s cases, featured in multiple articles in legal trade publications and on 60 Minutes, involved a fraudulently obtained $19 billion judgment against Chevron for alleged environmental damages associated with oil production in the Oriente region of Ecuador.
 Mr. Seley led a team of Gibson Dunn attorneys in bringing more than 20 discovery actions in jurisdictions around the United States.
 Information developed during that discovery revealed that the Ecuadorian judgment was the product of fraud, and as a result, Chevron filed a civil RICO action in the Southern District of New York against the plaintiffs’ lawyers and co-conspirators involved in the Ecuador case and filed an international arbitration action against Ecuador.